hakavlad/memavaild/README.md

 Unified cgroup hierarchy is enabled by default on Fedora 31+.
 On other distros pass `systemd.unified_cgroup_hierarchy=1` to the kernel boot cmdline.

 ## Known problems

-- The documentation is terrible (config keys description and man page may be added later).
+- The documentation is terrible (no config keys description, for example);
 - The ZFS ARC cache is memory-reclaimable, like the Linux buffer cache.
-However, in contrast to the buffer cache, it currently does not count to MemAvailable (see openzfs/zfs#10255).
-Don't use memavaild with ZFS.
+However, in contrast to the buffer cache, it currently does not count to MemAvailable (see [openzfs/zfs#10255](https://github.com/openzfs/zfs/issues/10255)).
+Don't use `memavaild` with ZFS;
+- Seems like `memavaild` violates [the second rule](https://systemd.io/CGROUP_DELEGATION/): `memavaild` manipulates the attributes of cgroups created by systemd (`memavaild` changes `memory.high` values).

 ## Install